r-lib/revdepcheck/README.md

   relies on [crancache](https://github.com/r-lib/crancache).
 You can see what packages are currently cached with `crancache::crancache_list()`.

-* revdepcheck runs checks in parallel, and by default, limits check time to at most 10 minutes.
+* revdepcheck is carefully designed to make long running checks as pleasant as possible.
+You run checks in parallel, check time is limited to 10 minutes, and an elegant progress bar keeps you up-to-date with what's happening (including an estimate of how much time is remaining).

 ## Installation